jaibhedia/superdev/README.md

 cargo run --release
 ```

-The server will start on `http://localhost:3000`
+The server should start on `http://localhost:3000`

 ## 📚 API Documentation